tensorflow/compression/docs/api_docs/python/tfc/Y4MDataset.md

 [1, 2, 3, 1, 2, 3, 1, 2, 3]
 ```

-Note: If this dataset is a function of global state (e.g. a random number
+Note: If the input dataset depends on global state (e.g. a random number
+generator) or its output is non-deterministic (e.g. because of upstream
-generator), then different repetitions may produce different elements.
+`shuffle`), then different repetitions may produce different elements.

 <!-- Tabular view -->
  <table class="responsive fixed orange">